 If only the decline of the cd market wouldn’t be that big, because of the illegal downloading, I meanwhile probably would have made the step to professional artist, but the enormous drop of CD sales because of the illegal downloading kind of ruined my dreams and somehow stole my job.
 It would have been possible to live from my music in the early 00’s, but today ?
 I don’t think so … unless I would sacrifice a lot of things and go more mainstream, but that is something I never wanted.
 I always wanted to have the freedom to do my own thing, do my own sound, so I never would give up on that.

-You are one of the most important projects in the scene, affecting a whole army of followers to my personal judgment, does it bother you at some point that some bands try to imitate or copy the sound of the leading acts?
-Things are much easier now for new band projects with MySpace, but don’t last long unfortunately!
+EW: You are one of the most important projects in the scene, affecting a whole army of followers to my personal judgment, does it bother you at some point that some bands try to imitate or copy the sound of the leading acts?
+Things are much easier now for new band projects with the Social Media, but don’t last long unfortunately!
 Where do you stand with all this?